github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 ----------------------------------
 In this example we will show how to model the **now** method as being neutral.
 A neutral model is used to define that there is no flow through a method.
-Please note that the neutral model for the **now** method is already added to the CodeQL Java analysis.
+Note that the neutral model for the **now** method is already added to the CodeQL Java analysis.

 .. code-block:: java